darisusu/tp/docs/Fitbook_User_Guide.md

    ```bash
    java -jar FitBook.jar
    ```
-   The GUI should appear within a few seconds.
+   The GUI should appear within a few seconds, showing you a dashboard.
 Sample data will be pre-loaded.

 5. Try these example commands:
-    - `list` – Lists all clients
+    - `client` - Switches the main component from the dashboard to the full client list
     - `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01`
     - `delete 3` – Deletes the 3rd client in the list
     - `help` – Opens the help window